Adambean/compile-csf/README.md

 The following functionality won't be available to any server of which has an unconnectable or untrustworthy SSH daemon, or if SSH authentication cannot be established:

-* Determining the location of important binaries via `which`.
+* Determining the location of important binaries automatically via `type -P`.
 * Downloading server specific allow/deny lists.
 * Uploading compiled configurations.
 * Restarting CSF+LFD automatically.